 Skip the take-out and make this Chipotle Chicken Fajita Rice Bowl at home!
 Bright, fresh and slightly spicy.
-It’s everything you love about Chipotle’s fajita bowl, with ingredients like cilantro lime rice, chipotle chicken, caramelized peppers and onions with all the toppings yet a fraction of the calories.
+It’s everything you love about Chipotle’s fajita bowl but better!
+With ingredients like cilantro lime rice, chipotle chicken, caramelized peppers and onions with all the toppings yet only a fraction of the calories.

 Next, lightly spray (with olive oil) and preheat a large 12-inch nonstick or cast iron skillet on medium-high heat.
 Work in batches (if necessary) and cook each of the chicken breasts for 6 to 8 minutes on each side or until fully cooked.